honno/OpenBLAS/docs/packages.md

 # Precompiled installation packages

+!!! note
-_note this list is not comprehensive, is not meant to validate nor endorse a particular third-party build over others and may not always lead to the newest version_
+    This list is not comprehensive, is not meant to validate nor endorse a particular third-party build over others and may not always lead to the newest version

 ## Multiple operating systems
 Binaries designed to be compatible with [Julia](https://github.com/JuliaLang/julia) are regularly provided in